pilarcormo/Preprint/Other_information.md

 ==

+SDM was concieved as an quick alternative to find causative mutations in bulk-segregant analysis in unordered genomes

 sup1

 (We crossed sup#1 uni-1DT/+ plants with Col wild-type plants, and F2 seeds were obtained from sup#1/+ uni-1DT/+ Ws/Col F1 hybrids.
 We next collected 88 kanamycin-resistant F2 individuals with wild-type morphologies,